-- (vii) Unless prohibited by agreement with the carrier(s), the employer shall provide a reduced-time appointee with the same benefits and coverage as specified in Article 40 for employees (except the Carleton University Retirement Plan) and shall, where applicable, contribute to the cost of these plans on the basis of nominal full-time salary. - (1) For the Carleton University Retirement Plan, the reduced-time appointee shall contribute at the rate of 6% of his/her actual salary. - (2) The employer shall contribute to the plan at the rate of 6% of the reduced-time employee's nominal salary, plus an amount equal to the difference between 6% of the employee's nominal salary and 6% of his/her actual salary. - (3) Full credited service shall be granted to each reduced-time employee for each year in which the provisions of (a) and (b) above apply.
-Where an employee has been employed on a reduced-time basis prior to the application of this Article as here worded, credited service shall be pro-rated in accordance with the level of contribution he/she elected to make under the terms of this Article before revision. - (4) For the purposes of the Minimum Guarantee as defined in the text of the Carleton University Retirement Plan, the employee's full-time nominal salary shall be used to calculate the average of the best five (5) years' earnings. - (viii) Normally, the employee shall take up the option on either July 1 or January 1 with at least six (6) months notice provided to the appropriate dean or University Librarian. - (b) This special reduced-time arrangement is conditional on the employee agreeing to retire early on either July 1 or January 1 as follows: - reduced time at age 55 retire within 5 years of taking up the option reduced time at age 56 or 57 retire within 4 years of taking up the option reduced time at age 58 or older retire within 3 years of taking up the option. - (c) Notwithstanding Article 9.10(g), when an employee enters into a special reduced-time arrangement, that arrangement shall normally be considered as permanent for the duration of his/her service at Carleton University. - (d) An employee on a reduced time appointment shall be entitled to sabbaticals at times as defined in 21.1(a) and 21.1(b).
+- (vii) Unless prohibited by agreement with the carrier(s), the Employer shall provide a reduced-time appointee with the same benefits and coverage as specified in Article 40 for employees (except the Carleton University Retirement Plan) and shall, where applicable, contribute to the cost of these plans on the basis of nominal full-time salary. - (1) For the Carleton University Retirement Plan, the reduced-time appointee shall contribute at the rate of six percent (6%) of their actual salary. - (2) The Employer shall contribute to the plan at the rate of six percent (6%) of the reduced-time employee's nominal salary, plus an amount equal to the difference between six percent (6%) of the employee's nominal salary and six percent (6%) of their actual salary. - (3) Full credited service shall be granted to each reduced-time employee for each year in which the provisions of (a) and (b) above apply.
+Where an employee has been employed on a reduced-time basis prior to the application of this Article as here worded, credited service shall be pro-rated in accordance with the level of contribution they elected to make under the terms of this Article before revision. - (4) For the purposes of the Minimum Guarantee as defined in the text of the Carleton University Retirement Plan, the employee's full-time nominal salary shall be used to calculate the average of the best five (5) years' earnings. - (viii) Normally, the employee shall take up the option on either July 1 or January 1 with at least six (6) months' notice provided to the appropriate Dean or University Librarian. - (b) This special reduced-time arrangement is conditional on the employee agreeing to retire early on either July 1 or January 1 as follows:

+reduced time at age 55 retire within five(5) years of taking up the option reduced time at age 56 or 57 retire within four (4) years of taking up the option reduced time at age 58 or older retire within three (3) years of taking up the option.

+- (c) Notwithstanding Article 9.10(g), when an employee enters into a special reduced-time arrangement, that arrangement shall normally be considered as permanent for the duration of their service at Carleton University. - (d) An employee on a reduced-time appointment shall be entitled to sabbaticals at times as defined in 21.1(a) and 21.1(b).
 Workload and compensation during the sabbatical period will be pro-rated appropriately.
 For the purpose of a sabbatical, a reduced-time appointee shall have the right to a pro-rated accrual of sabbatical entitlement based on nominal salary.
 To calculate the sabbatical stipend, refer to Article 21.3(h).
 Workload shall also be reduced appropriately.
 For example; an employee on an ongoing 50% reduced-time appointment, in a unit where the normal teaching workload is 2.0 credits, would be assigned to teach 1.0 credit.
-A full time employee who has a six month sabbatical would be relieved of 1.0 credit after completing three calendar years of service.
-Therefore, the 50% reduced-time employee who has accrued a six month sabbatical shall also be relieved of 0.50 credits after completing three calendar years of service.
+A full-time employee who has a six month sabbatical would be relieved of 1.0 credit after completing three years of full-time service.
+Therefore, the 50% reduced-time employee who has accrued a six month sabbatical shall also be relieved of 1.0 credit after completing three years of full-time equivalent service.
 This example is meant to assist in the calculation of a variety of sabbatical credits.